-Cloud backup, or online backup, enables you to store your data and files on the Internet in the “cloud”.
-This means that if something goes wrong with your hardware – your computer, device, external hard drive or backup tape – your data won’t be effected and will still be accessible.
+Cloud backup, or online backup, enables you to store your data and files on the Internet on a “cloud”.
+This means that if something goes wrong with your equipment – your computer, device, external hard drive or backup tape – your data won’t be effected and will still be accessible.

 Cloud backup is simple: copies of your data/files are sent via the Internet to an off-site server where they are stored.
 Third-party service providers usually host these off-site servers and charge a fee (based on capacity, bandwidth or number of users) to store your data.

 Irrespective of where the off-site server is located, you can run backups or archive your files as long as you have an Internet connection and access to a cloud backup service.
 Cloud backup systems use a software application that can be set to run on a schedule according to your business’s backup needs.

 Yes.
 Security is a critical part of cloud backup services, especially when storing sensitive or personal information.
 When you backup to the cloud, your data will be encrypted before it is sent to the off-site server for storage.

 No, free cloud storage like DropBox, Google Drive and OneDrive are not the same thing as Cloud Backup, it might be one of your backups but you can’t assume that it is always going to be there.

 That depends on your business needs and business recovery plan in the case of a failure or disaster.
 A lot of users choose to archive their non-critical data in a cloud.

 When deciding whether to store critical data in a cloud, the following checklist will help you to assess whether a cloud backup service aligns with your business’s technical and financial needs: